gsm1011/hadoop.admin/manuscript/chapter4.md

 Perform the following steps to check the status of files and directory on HDFS:

-List files of the user’s home directory on HDFS using the following
+List files of the user's home directory on HDFS using the following
 command:

     $ hadoop fs -ls .